decentraland/schemas/report/schemas.api.md

     const // (undocumented)
     validate: ValidateFunction<Store>;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "ThirdPartyWearable" is marked as @public, but its signature references "Wearable" which is marked as @alpha
+// Warning: (ae-missing-release-tag) "ThirdPartyWearable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ThirdPartyWearable = Omit<WithRequired<Wearable, 'merkleProof'>, 'rarity' | 'collectionAddress'>;

 // Warning: (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative
 //